george-probably/probably.blog/Weblog/Pages/Setup.md

 ## My Setup

-Below is a list of the tech I use on a regular basis.
+Below is a list of the tech I use regularly.
 Everything from my phone and computer, to the consoles I play on when I want to blow off steam.

 The list isn't in any particular order aside from how I thought it looked nicest.
 What to know what I'm up to currently?
 [Check out my /now page](https://snpy.tech/now)!